robertsean1995/BAWKP/README.md

 ### The Structural Rule, Restated

-This is where to add a point in saying shellcheck is a big helper.
-If shellcheck says it's wrong, it's wrong unless explicitly stated why.

-If the structure of a Bash or AWK program requires careful reading to understand its control flow or data semantics, it is already unsafe.
-In BAWK, formatting and structure are not style choices; they are the mechanism by which meaning is made visible and mistakes are prevented.
-A script that violates these rules may still run, but it no longer qualifies as a BAWK program, because it has abandoned the very constraints that make the methodology survivable.
-In the next section, these structural rules are paired with efficiency constraints, showing how disciplined formatting and disciplined performance considerations reinforce one another rather than compete.
+If the structure of a Bash or AWK program requires careful reading to understand its control flow or data semantics, it is already unsafe and should be rewritten before it is trusted.
+In BAWK, formatting and structure are not aesthetic preferences; they are part of the program’s safety surface—the primary mechanism for making intent obvious and making dangerous ambiguity visible before execution.
+This is also where tooling becomes enforceable policy rather than optional guidance.
+For Bash specifically, ShellCheck functions as a policy enforcer: if ShellCheck flags a construct as unsafe or incorrect, then within the BAWK contract it is treated as unsafe or incorrect.
+The only acceptable exception is an explicit, documented justification explaining why the warning does not apply in that specific context.
+Anything else is rationalization, and rationalization is how shell scripts become unreviewable and untrustworthy over time.

+A script may still “work” while violating these rules, but it no longer qualifies as a BAWK program, because it has abandoned the constraints that make the methodology survivable under refactoring and operational stress.
+In the next section, these structural rules are paired with efficiency constraints, demonstrating that disciplined formatting and disciplined performance are not competing concerns—they reinforce the same goal: reducing ambiguity, reducing failure modes, and keeping shell programs predictable as they scale.

 ## 6c Efficiency as a Design Constraint

 <br>

 ## 6d Antipatterns and Hard Rules

+- Always quote variable expansions unless you explicitly want splitting or globbing

 <br>